Technology and science as religion is too abstract for most people who crave the spiritual. Technology is a tool, not an inspiration.

 Technology has continuously helped humans advance, providing benefits to all, but also empowering some more than others.

 For example, intellectual property becomes more valuable in the digital economy, making its owners only richer, exacerbating inequality.
 Other examples: Chinese preference for control is further enabled by facial recognition, forcing transparency, or in the West, blockchain empowers individual autonomy but also privatizes IP.

 What will save or destroy humans is not technology, but our ability to coexist and cooperate between cultures and nations.
 Paradoxically, at a time when younger generations seem to not have roots - connecting across borders and civilizations - world regional powers are each hardening their local stance and are unable to collaborate.
 No surprise that the youth is frustrated with politicians and politics.

 Technology isn’t our savior, future humans are at the mercy of humans.

-We must endeavor to develop an ethos for the species.
+We must endeavor to develop an ethos for the species and our tools.

 The day technology saves us, we become disposable.

 Blockchain technology will shift power from networks to owners of intellectual and digital property, giving more control to those.
 As opposed to freer and decentralized, Web 3.0 will privatize information, making it proprietary, and by conscribing its use will give increased hegemony and benefit to its owners.

 By reverting to individual control, the result will be less democratic, open, decentralized and free.
 Platforms, entities and governments with access to the data will also gain.